List of poems by Catullus: Historical context

-Manuscript tradition

-Almost all of Catullus' poems survived from antiquity in a single manuscript discovered c.
-1300 in the Chapter Library of Verona, conventionally called "V" for the "Verona codex"; legend has it that the manuscript was found underneath a beer barrel.
-Two copies were made from the V manuscript, which was then lost.
-One of the copies was itself copied twice, after which it was lost in turn.
-Hence, Catullus' works depend on three surviving copies of the single V manuscript.
-The first printed edition (edito princeps) of Catullus appeared in Venice in 1472; the following year, Francesco Puteolano published the second printed edition in Parma.

-For fourteen centuries (c.
-1st century BC- c.
-14th century AD), the poems of Catullus were copied by hand from other hand-written copies, a process that gradually led to a few errors in the received text.
-Scholars have applied methods of textual criticism to undo these errors and reconstruct Catullus' original text as much as possible.
-As an early example, Puteolano stated in the second edition (1473) that he made extensive "corrections" of the previous (1472) edition.
-In 1577, J. J. Scaliger published an emended version of Catullus' works, using the then novel genealogical method of textual criticism.
-Scholars since then have worked to emend these reconstructions to approximate more closely the original poems of Catullus; examples of these variant readings and emendations are given in the footnotes to the text below.

 Main list

 The table below lists all of Catullus' extant poems, with links to the full text, the poetic meter, the number of lines, and other data.
 The entire table can be sorted according to any column by clicking on the arrows in the topmost cell.
 The "Type" column is color-coded, with a green font indicating poems for or about friends, a magenta font marking his famous poems about his Lesbia, and a red font indicating invective poems.
 The "Addressee(s)" column cites the person to whom Catullus addresses the poem, which ranges from friends, enemies, targets of political satire, and even a sparrow.